Skip to article frontmatterSkip to article content

 """

-TODO: Design evaluation function for Connect Four
+TODO: Design evaluation function.

 """